KarlGW/azcfg/README.md

 #### Environment variables

-These are the environment variables that are available to use to configure `azcfg`.
+These are the environment variables that are available to use to configure parsing.

 #### General